Madoff investment scandal: Background

 He was active in the National Association of Securities Dealers (NASD), a self-regulatory securities industry organization, serving as the chairman of the board of directors and on the board of governors.

 In 1992, Randall Smith of The Wall Street Journal described him as:

 Several family members worked for him.
 His younger brother, Peter, was senior managing director and chief compliance officer, and Peter's daughter, Shana Madoff, was the compliance attorney.
 Madoff's sons, Mark and Andrew, worked in the trading section, along with Charles Weiner, Madoff's nephew.
 Andrew Madoff invested his own money in his father's fund, but Mark stopped in about 2001.

 Federal investigators believe the fraud in the investment management division and advisory division may have begun in the 1970s.
 However, Madoff himself stated his fraudulent activities began in the 1990s.
 Madoff's fraudulent activities are believed to have accelerated after the 2001 change from fractional share trades to decimals on the NYSE, which cut significantly into his legitimate profits as a market-maker.
-With fractional trades Madoff profited up to 12.5 cents with each trade handled by his firm, but following decimalization this bid ask spread between sellers and buyers was reduced to as low as one cent.
+With fractional trades Madoff profited up to 12.5 cents per share with each trade handled by his firm, but following decimalization this bid ask spread between sellers and buyers was reduced to as low as one cent.

-In the 1980s, Madoff's market-maker division traded up to 5% of the total volume made on the New York Stock Exchange.
+In the 1980s, Madoff's market-maker division traded up to 5% of the total volume made on the NYSE.
 Madoff was "the first prominent practitioner" of payment for order flow, paying brokers to execute their clients' orders through his brokerage, a practice some have called a "legal kickback".
 This practice gave Madoff the distinction of being the largest dealer in NYSE-listed stocks in the U.S., trading about 15% of transaction volume.
 Academics have questioned the ethics of these payments.
 Madoff has argued that these payments did not alter the price that the customer received.
 He viewed payments for order flow as a normal business practice: "If your girlfriend goes to buy stockings at a supermarket, the racks that display those stockings are usually paid for by the company that manufactured the stockings.
 Order flow is an issue that attracted a lot of attention but is grossly overrated."